What would you like to know more about?

 Is Your Email Blocked?

-If you're a congregant and your email is blocked, contact your church or parish administrator for assistance.
-The administrator must contact ACST Support to unblock the email address.
+Congregants with blocked emails may contact a church or parish administrator for assistance.
+ACST Support can take several steps to unblock the email address.

 If you're a church or parish administrator, contact ACST Support to unblock the email address.
 You may email support or call 1-800-669-2509.